robert-tan/Pawn-Race/README.md

 * To move, input the move using valid PGN notation into the terminal
 * Once you move, you must wait for the computer to move, which can be quite slow for higher depths
 * The game is over when either a player reaches the end of the board, a player has no more pieces, or a player has pieces but no more available moves (in which case it is a stalemate)

+## Awards
+Placed 3rd in the Imperial College London Accenture Java Pawn Race Tournament in December, 2017

+## Credits
+This game was made jointly with Jiayang (Emma) Cao, also from Imperial College London